 Milwaukee County Zoo

 The Milwaukee County Zoo in the fall and winter is actually extremely fun!
-Admission prices are reduced from November 1 – March 31 and only costs $11.75 per adult, $8.75 for children ages 3-12, and free for kids 2 and under.
+Admission prices are reduced from November 1 – March 31 and there are several free days.

 Some animals are even in winter quarters for the season, which can provide a unique view!
 During the colder months, attendance is lower so your family won’t have to fight the crowds to see the animals.